Frequently Asked Questions

 Can I Register on Race day? – Yes, provided the race does not sell out prior.
 Registration on Race Day will open at 4:00pm and stay open until races begin.
 Race Day registration is $35/race.
 We also sell t-shirts, hats, event jerseys, and other OTH gear on-site as supplies last.

 If I did not race in other races, can I race this time? – Yes, preregister now.
-When you check in at the race we’ll give you a number and receive your Release/Waiver.
+When you check in at the race we’ll give you a number plate.

 I raced last time, do I have to check in? – At the first race you’ll get your number plate when you pay and turn in your waiver, but after that you have two options.
 Register online, or use “speed Registration” on site.
 You will not need to go through the standard registration process again.

-Do I need a new release form for each race? – No, if you raced Over the Hump this year, at Irvine Lake, we have your release on file.
-If this is your first race this year see Registration Table or download the form online.
+Do I need a new release form for each race? – No, if you raced Over the Hump this year we have your release on file.
+If this is your first race this year you will fill out a digital waiver.

-How can I race if i work till 5:00 pm?
+How can I race if I work till 5:00 pm?
 Where there’s a will there’s a way.
 Race starts at 6:00pm.
-Pre-register, so all you need to do is grab your number and turn in the “Waiver” – you can of course work the second half of the day in your spandex to save time, too!
+Pre-register, so all you need to do is grab your number plate – you can of course work the second half of the day in your spandex to save time, too!
+(Kid’s race starts at 5:30pm for the 6-11 yr olds).

 What type of bike, equipment?
 Any mountain bike is welcome (We do not have a class for, nor do we allow E-bikes to enter any category).
 Suspension is optional, you don’t need a race machine, or a “big-hit-bruiser”.
 Some have raced on “cross” bikes though there’s not a “cross” category.
 One note, there are a couple of soft spots on the course, and wider tires will be a plus.
 Old and new bikes welcome!

 How difficult is the course? – The course has two fast-n-steep descents, some sharp corners, and 1/3 single and double track.
-It’s not extremely difficult, as there is fire road and wider trail involved in places, but it’s a fun course @ 4+ miles and 350+ feet vertical gain the race is you against the clock (Oh and your buddy at work, that you have to buy lunch, if he wins).
+It’s not extremely difficult, as there is fire road and wider trail involved in places, but it’s a fun course and at 4+ miles and 350+ feet vertical gain the race it is you against the clock (oh and your buddy at work, that you have to buy lunch, if he wins).
 Come race and try the course and give us your feedback, we’d love to hear it.

-Do you plan to have more regular other events?– Stay posted to our events and news by subscribing to our E-Newsletter on right side of the page.
+Do you plan to have more regular other events? – Stay posted to our events and news by subscribing to our E-Newsletter HERE

 Do I need to belong to a bike race association?
 No. Race as you are!